 There are many crops you can consider when planning small vegetable garden ideas, but here are some of the best crops for small spaces:

 SALAD LEAVES AND LETTUCES are easy to grow, great for beginners and definitely taste better picked fresh.
 Cut-and-come-again leaves will give you a selection for weeks, months even, and by sowing a succession you can enjoy them through the year.

 BEANS, including dwarf varieties, are one of the easiest veg to grow.
 They need full sun, good drainage and are frost sensitive, so plant after frosts have passed.
-Choose a pot at least Dia.
-16 inches, and make a tripod using three sticks tied together.
+Choose a pot at least 16 inches in diameter, and make a tripod using three sticks tied together.